-Chile has a robust legal and administrative framework for fisheries, where decisions are informed by annual surveys and fishery-dependent data.
-The available evidence suggests that the fishery is well monitored; management actions are largely based on best available scientific advice while there is high uncertainty in the assessments.
-Evidence has been provided that the precautionary approach is being taken in allocating TAC'S. Fishing removals are established based on the determination of Biologically Acceptable Catches (BAC's) through simulation analysis in the stock assessment model using F{RMS} proxies.
+Fishing removals are established based on the determination of Biologically Acceptable Catches (BAC's) through simulation analysis in the stock assessment model using F{RMS} proxies.
 Historically landings have always been below both Chilean and Peruvian set TAC's.

-The stock assessment and management approach used undergo peer review through the Scientific and Management Committees of the Chilean Subsecretariat de Pesca (SUBPESCA).
+The management approach used undergoes peer review through the Scientific and Management Committees of the Chilean Subsecretariat de Pesca (SUBPESCA).
 Peer reviews are internal and external as members of these Committees may also be outside of the assessment process.